Derek Lemke

 Derek Lemke (born November 23, 1993) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 33 Ford F-150 for Reaume Brothers Racing.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 22 Ford F-150 for Team Reaume, and part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 91 Chevrolet Camaro SS for DGM Racing with Jesse Iwuji Motorsports.
 He also competes in late model racing.

 Racing career

-From 2012 to 2017, Lemke competed for the track championship at Elko Speedway in the NASCAR Advance Auto Parts Weekly Series, earning one win in 2014 and in 2017, with a best points finish of 6th.
+From 2012 to 2017, Lemke competed for the track championship at Elko Speedway in the NASCAR Advance Auto Parts Weekly Series, earning one win in 2014 and in 2017, with a best points finish of sixth.

 Lemke has also raced in the ARCA Midwest Tour, running one to two races each year from 2012 to 2016.
 He also ran one CARS Tour race in 2019 at Hickory Motor Speedway, starting sixteenth and finishing twelfth.
 In 2021, he drove in the 52nd running of the Oktoberfest Late Model event, driving for a team owned by Natalie Decker.

+O'Reilly Auto Parts Series

+On August 3, 2026, it was announced that Lemke will make his debut in the NASCAR O'Reilly Auto Parts Series at Iowa Speedway, driving the No. 91 Chevrolet for DGM Racing with Jesse Iwuji Motorsports.

 Craftsman Truck Series

 On July 26, 2023, it was announced that Lemke would make his NASCAR Craftsman Truck Series debut at Richmond Raceway, driving the No. 33 for Reaume Brothers Racing.
+He would later make his second start with the team at the Milwaukee Mile.